 The Woodroffe School is the lead school for the Jurassic Maths Hub, covering Dorset, Devon, Somerset and Wiltshire.
 The country is divided into 32 Hubs to improve the teaching and learning of mathematics through collaborative continuing professional development.

 The Hub system is based on the principle that schools and other relevant bodies can work better together to improve mathematics.
 Each Hub is led by a school selected for its expertise in mathematics and ability to work effectively with other schools.
 All Hubs are therefore contributing to:

 - Increasing participation in Maths post-16

 For pupils this should mean that there are improved levels of achievement, participation and attitudes to learning.

-Dr Richard Steward is the Senior Lead and Neil Vincent the Maths Lead for the Hub.
+Neil Vincent is the Maths Lead for the Hub.
 They are supported by a Steering Group comprising leading primary and secondary schools from Devon, Dorset and Somerset, plus Exeter University, the Further Matheamtics Network and County Advisors.